Home Gym or Gym Membership?

-- Range of weight training equipment: There is more equipment to work with, to cover a larger range of exercises and training a wider selection of specific muscles and muscle groups
+- The range of weight training equipment: There is more equipment to work with, to cover a larger range of exercises and training a wider selection of specific muscles and muscle groups

 - Supervision: All gyms require certified fitness trainers to supervise and safety check exercise execution but also to provide advice on how to use weight training equipment properly and avoid injury.

-Having that expertise available to you if you are a beginning to intermediate weight training enthusiast can be worth the expense of a gym membership
+Having that expertise available to you if you are a beginner to intermediate weight training enthusiast can be worth the expense of a gym membership

 Disadvantages of Exercising at the Gym